I love traveling the world, but sometimes I just want to enjoy new things at home. So I learn how to make them and share them with you!

-- Cover with dish towel and set aside for a week or more.
+- Cover with dish towel and set aside for 1 week or more.

 I have a tendency to stress about things, so this applied to my kombucha too.
-In over a month of brewing, I have learned one big lesson: don’t worry!
+In over five months of brewing, I have learned one big lesson: Don’t worry!
 A SCOBY is more resilient than one would think, and the tea will ferment under a variety of conditions.
 Here are a few of the things I was terrified about that turned out just fine:

 The ideal temperature for fermenting this wonderful probiotic drink is around 80 degrees.
 There’s no way I’m paying to keep my apartment that warm all winter, and you know what?
 Ours has been just fine.
 It will take a little while longer for it to ferment at a colder temperature, but we have found that we like the taste at just less than two weeks, even when the brew has been in a room that’s 65-67 degrees Fahrenheit.